johncchampion/sg_vsphere/README.md

 ### Provided Scripts
 * deploy.ps1 - requires the VMware PowerCLI modules.
 It will connect to vCenter, make a copy of the specific nodetype .OVF file located in the extracted StorageGRID download, make modifications based on the nodes .ini settings, and import the .ovf and .vmdk.
 * configure.ps1 - this script will add GRID details, apply the license, add NTP and DNS server IP addresses, configure the GRID network, register any unregistered nodes, start installation, download a recovery package, and monitor the installation to completion.
-* build.ps1 - a top level script that allows you to deploy and configure everything in one step
+* build.ps1 - a top level script that allows you to deploy multiple nodes and optionally configure the grid in one step

 ### Usage / Examples
 Assuming the deployment and configuration of a primary admin node, three (3) storage nodes, and an API gateway: